walmartlabs/concord-website/docs/plugins/git.md

 - `repo`: Required - the name of the git repository.

 <a name="pr"/>
-## Create and Merge a Pull Request and Merge
+## Create and Merge a Pull Request

 The `createPr` and `mergePr` actions of the `github` task allow the creation and merging a pull request in GitHub.
 Executed one after another, the tasks can be